Today marks day 26th of my writing –

-I’ve seen this bounded about a few times in the past before and I think it’s quite fitting when thinking about consistency.
+I’ve seen this bounded about a few times in the past before and I think it’s quite fitting when thinking about consistency being key.
 The results WILL ultimately speak for themselves when it comes to your ultimate success

 And that will speak volumes.

 It’ll be you that will be the ultimate beneficiary of all of the success you will reap from doing the same thing over a course of months and years.

 I was discussing this with my friend Umesh recently – and he reminded me that the ‘crappy’ videos (I have often called them this haha) that I’ve recorded even of my 100 days of cold email:

 Which are all just 1-2 minutes long, recorded handheld from my phone and done whilst I was on holiday in short bursts – well even they have helped me win clients over time.

 And getting to that stage (they were recorded in 2019) – took me several years of screwing around.
 So it ultimately just means – that seeing success does and will take time.

 So remain stuck to consistency and it shall provide.

 The Final Quote: